שטר מטען ימי

 (b) The Both-to-Blame Collision and New Jason Clauses published and/or approved by BIMCO and obtainable from the Carrier or his agent upon request are hereby incorporated herein.

 (c) The Shipper hereby waives his right, if any, to declare General Average and to a general average adjustment, unless the General Average sacrifices and expenditure made or incurred by the Shipper exceed US$250,000.-.

 21. PACKAGE LIMITATION AND DECLARATION OF VALUE

-- For limitation purposes under the Hague-Visby Rules or U.S. COGSA, it is agreed that the meaning of the word “package” shall be any palletized and/or unitized assemblage of cartons which has been palletized and/or unitized for the convenience of the Shipper, regardless of whether said pallet or unit is disclosed on the front hereof.
+(g) For limitation purposes under the Hague-Visby Rules or U.S. GOGSA, it is agreed that the meaning of the word "package" shall be any palletized and/or unitized assemblage of cartons which has been palletized and/or unitized for the convenience of the Shipper, regardless of whether said pallet or unit is disclosed on the front hereof.

 22. LAW AND JURISDICTION:

 All and any claims and/or disputes arising under this Waybill or in connection therewith shall be brought before and determined by the courts and in accordance with the law at:

 (a) the place where the Carrier has its Head Office, namely Haifa, Israel, or